RayJW/awesome-foss/README.md

 ### Office Suite

 Everyone needs an office suite occasionally.
 Software like Microsoft Office, and Google Docs have become indispensable in our world.
 However, there is no reason why such important software should be hidden behind subscriptions, paywalls, and data hoarding providers.
 Now the time better than ever to switch over to a solution supporting open standards and protecting your data at no cost!
 This ensures good interoperability, which is evermore critical in a world where people need to share documents to many recipients on a very frequent basis.
-Especially as many schools / governments recently decided that cloud office solutions are unfit for sensitive data like that of children.
+Especially as many schools and governmental organizations recently decided that cloud office solutions are unfit for sensitive data like that of children.

 | Software  | Description |
 |-----------|-------------|